Subdivision Bonds: Complete Guide for Developers

 Subdivision Bond – Site Development Bonds - The banner shows a contractor building houses in a subdivision.

-What Are Subdivision Bonds?
+What are Subdivision Bonds?

 Subdivision Bonds differ from the more commonly used contract bonds that are utilized on construction projects.
 The owner of the project provides the subdivision bonds to the public agency to make sure the development of improvements that will be for the public but paid for by the developer or owner.
 Another major difference with a subdivision bond is that the owner/developer//the Principal pays for the improvements, such as the sidewalks, lighting, roads, etc, rather than the Obligee.